-Between 1996-2000, during Fujimori's Presidency, the government forcibly sterilized up to 350,000 people, most of whom were indigenous women from poor, rural areas.
-Neither the criminal justice system nor the government addressed the abuse, and ongoing protests have continued for over a decade.
+Between 1996-2000, during Fujimori's Presidency, government forcibly sterilized up to 350,000 people, most of indigenous whom were women from poor, rural areas.
+Neither the criminal justice system nor the government addressed the abuse and onaoina protests have continued for over a decade.

-The creation of an online database of women's testimonies and pressure from international human rights groups resulted in the government holding public hearings on the matter for the first time in 2021.
+The creation of an online database of women's testimonies and pressure from international human rights groups resulted in the government holding public hearings on the matter for the first time in 2021

 Peruvians hold frequent pro-democracy and anti-corruption protests.
-In 2020, they took to the streets in response to chaotic shifts in government and the impeachment of former President Martín Vizcarra (see p.
-14 of History and Myth).
+In 2020, they took to the streets in response to chaotic shifts in government and the impeachment of former President Martín Vizcarra (see History and Myth).
 According to the UN, the police used unnecessary force to disperse crowds with tear gas directed at people's heads and 12-gauge shotgun fire.
 Human rights organizations have reported arbitrary arrests and excessive force, resulting in the deaths of some protestors.

-Since 2021, transport and agricultural workers in many regions have held ongoing protests to demand increased wages (see p.
-1 of Time and Space) and condemn police violence.
+Since 2021, transport and agricultural workers in many regions have held ongoing protests to demand increased wages (see Time and Space) and condemn police violence.
 In 2022, then-President Castillo issued a state of emergency and curfew to curtail the protests.
 The act sparked more demonstrations that also denounced rising food and fuel prices, and many protests have turned into even broader anti-government demonstrations.

-Narcotics Trafficking: Peru is the world's second largest producer of cocaine (a drug refined from coca leaves, which are also used for medicinal and other purposes - see p.
-4 of

-Sustenance and Health).
+Narcotics Trafficking: Peru is the world's second largest producer of cocaine (a drug refined from coca leaves, which are also used for medicinal and other purposes - see Sustenance and Health).
 Most coca is grown in the rural Andean region known as the Valle de los Ríos Apurímac, Ene y Mantaro (Valley of the Apurímac, Ene, and Mantaro Rivers, or VRAEM).
 Although many rural, poor Peruvians are forced into cocaine production, the criminal groups that organize much of the production and trafficking are often violent and pose security threats.
 A splinter group of the Shining Path known as the Militarizado Partido Comunista del Perú (Militarized Communist Party of Peru, or MPCP) controls most production by taxing producers and providing security for cocaine transport.

 While Peru has prioritized the eradication of cocaine production for over 40 years, it has largely failed due to the dependence on coca cultivation in rural areas and lack of governmental control in the VRAEM.
 Despite a military presence, the government has failed to remove the MPCP from the isolated region and stop cocaine production.
 As a result, violence related to the drug trade persists.
 In 2021, the MPCP committed a massacre, killing 16 civilians.
-In mid-2022, the government proposed buying the civilians.
-In mid-2022, the government proposed buying the most coca leaves are grown illegally to be refined into cocaine rather than for chewing, teas, liquors, or other legal uses, the plan intends to curtail illegal production.
+In mid-2022, the government proposed buying the entire illegal coca supply and demilitarizing the VRAEM.
+Since most coca leaves are grown illegally to be refined into cocaine rather than for chewing, teas, liquors, or other legal uses, the plan intends to curtail illegal production.
 However, experts doubt